InderParmar/Parking-Management-Web-App/README.md

 ## 5. Preliminary Budget

-The estimated budget for this project is [Budget Amount], which includes expenses related to development, testing, and deployment.
+The estimated budget for this project is 500 $ , which includes expenses related to development, testing, and deployment.

 ### 5.1 Total Estimated Cost

-The total estimated cost is **$[Total Cost]**.
+The total estimated cost is 850 $.

 ## 6. Organization and Stakeholders